Tchoup7790/React-Tic-Tac-Toe/README.md

 # React-Tic-Tac-Toe

-Tic Tac Toe with ThreeJS, ReactTs and PandaCSS
+Tic Tac Toe with ThreeJS, ReactTs and PandaCSS.
+Testing with jest